New year’s resolutions for your home

 LED lighting is one of the most effective and attractive ways to be more energy efficient at home.
 It is thought that around 20% of the world’s electricity output comes from lighting, so choosing LED bulbs, which use up to 90% less energy than other choices, has the potential to drastically reduce carbon emissions.
 As well as being eco-friendly, high-quality LEDs offer a range of light colours which make them ideal for creating mood lighting.

-There are three types of colour temperature produced by light bulbs: soft white, bright white and daylight—have a look at our handy guide for more detail.
+There are three types of colour temperature produced by light bulbs: soft white, bright white and daylight—have a look at our handy light bulb guide for more detail.
 Most of us will be used to soft white light characteristic of incandescent bulbs, which create a warm, cosy glow.
 LEDs, however, can create all three of these types of light, allowing you to alter the atmosphere from room to room in your home.

 Bring the outdoors in